ossf/osv-schema/docs/schema.md

   interested in analyzing the exact commit range would do better to use the `GIT`-typed `affected[].ranges` entries (described above).
 - `PACKAGE`: A web page for the affected package itself.
 - `WEB`: A web page of some unspecified kind.

+## database_specific field

+The top-level `database_specific` field is a JSON object holding additional information about the vulnerability as defined by the database from which the record was obtained.
+The meaning of the values within the object is entirely defined by the database and beyond the scope of this document.

+Unlike the `affected[].database_specific` field which is specific to each affected product, this top-level field allows aggregator databases to add custom data that they considered applicable to the whole vulnerability.

+Note that this is a single field with key "database_specific", which itself contains a JSON object with unspecified fields.

 # Examples